Zimbra/docker-zcs-foss-test/README.md

     /zimbra/init [ARGS]

 	where ARGS may be any of the following:
 	--run-soap yes|no         (default=no) run soap-harness tests
 	--run-genesis yes|no      (default=no) run genesis tests
 	--upload-logs yes|no      (default=no) archive and upload test log files --soap <test>             If specified, run this test instead of the default (SanityTest/) The value specified will be prefixed by this:
 							  /opt/qa/soapvalidator/data/soapvalidator/
 	--genesis-case <testcase> If specified, run this testcase instead of the default plan.
 							  --genesis-case supercedes --genesis-plan
 							  The value specified will be prefixed by this: data/
-    --genesis-plan <plan>     If specified, run this plan instead of the default plan (smokeoss.txt) The value specified will be prefixed by this: conf/genesis/
+	--genesis-plan <plan>     If specified, run this plan instead of the default plan (HA/UATmultinodefoss.txt) The value specified will be prefixed by this: conf/genesis/
 	--shutdown yes|no         (default=yes) If yes, allow this script to end when it has finished working.
 							  Since this script is the normal entrypoint, if you want it to just sleep instead of exiting, pass in a value of "no" for this and your test container will stay running so you can log in and run more tests.
 	-h|--help                 Print help message and exit

 So if you wanted to connect to the `test` container and manually run all of the _SOAP Harness_ tests that are available, then execute the following after you are on the `test` service container: